CenturyLinkCloud/APIDocs/Instances/make-managed-os.md

 ### When to Use It

-Use this API operation if you don't want CL to be able to manage your instance on your behalf.
+Use this API operation if you want CL to be able to manage your instance on your behalf.

 NOTE: The following requirements need to be met in order to be able to make an instance managed: